Banger

 A local runtime gives those responsibilities a stable home.

-That also lets other local clients reuse the same system.
-The desktop UI, command-line tools, and MCP extension can all talk to one runtime surface instead of each one opening its own partial connection to the world.
+That also lets trusted local clients reuse the same system instead of each one opening its own partial connection to the world.

 The runtime is a boundary